-3.3.1 Integrating Classroom Learning and Independent Learning sensibly;
+3.3.1 Integrating Classroom Learning and Independent Learning

-Learning is most effective when learners play an active role in the learning process and take charge of their own learning.
+Learning is most effective when students play an active role in the learning process and take charge of their own learning.
 To encourage learner autonomy, teachers should:

-- give learners choices about what to read, watch and write as part of the course; - encourage learners to bring texts to the classroom to share; - respect learners' wishes in relation to project work; - allow learners to express their likes and dislikes, teaching them how to articulate these

-- encourage self-assessment and peer feedback; and - encourage self-expression.
+- give students choices about what to read, watch and write as part of the course; - encourage students to bring texts to the classroom to share; - respect students' wishes in relation to project work; - guide students to use IT legally, sensibly and responsibly; - provide opportunities for students to critically review the accuracy and reliability of the information collected; - allow students to express their likes and dislikes, teaching them how to articulate views sensibly; - encourage self-assessment and peer feedback; and - encourage self-expression.